 Add the mushrooms to the pan and toss to coat with the butter; cook another minute or so.
 Remove the pan from the heat and add the garlic and thyme.
 The pan will be hot enough to cook the rawness out of the garlic without burning it.
 Being careful of spatter, add the lemon juice, tossing once more, and serve immediately.

-If you have leftovers, try making Farro with Mushrooms & Spinach.
+If you have brown butter roasted mushrooms leftover, try making Farro with Mushrooms & Spinach.